Krokoloko/krokoloko.github.io/_posts/2024-01-24-RollbackNetworking.markdown

 categories: Blog Networking
 ---
 <h3 style="font-size: 1.4em">Foreword</h3>
-Welcome to my first ever blog post!
+Welcome to my first-ever blog post!
 My name is Daan Ruting and currently while writing this a year 2 student at Breda University of Applied Sciences.
 The programme I'm doing is Creative Media and Game Technologies and this blog post is a result of my selft study project.
 I hope you'll enjoy reading this as I enjoyed learning more in the domain of network programming.

 - <a href="#HEADER0">An introduction to rollback networking</a>
 - <a href="#HEADER1">What is rollback networking?</a>